top of page

 SAM_0780.JPG

-Book Your Whale-Watching & Kayaking Adventure
+Book Your Whale-Watching & Kayaking Adventure for 2025

 Discovery Expeditions invites you to embark on an unforgettable journey through the picturesque waters of Johnstone Strait, near the famed Telegraph Cove.
 Whether you're seeking the thrill of spotting resident killer whales, humpback whales, minke whales, or simply longing for the serenity of kayaking amidst breathtaking scenery, we have a package tailored for you.
 From personalized day trips to immersive multi-day adventures, we offer a unique opportunity to connect with nature's awe-inspiring marine life.
 To enjoy this incredible whale-watching and kayaking adventure, contact us today and let Discovery Expeditions guide you through an experience that will resonate in your memories forever.